Erythronium grandiflorum

 Erythronium grandiflorum is a North American species of plants in the lily family.
 It is known by several common names, including yellow avalanche lily, glacier lily, and dogtooth fawn lily.
 The Ktunaxa name for glacier lily is maxa.

 Description

 Erythronium grandiflorum grows from a deep bulb (or corm) which is 3 to 5 centimeters wide.
 Its two green leaves are wavy-edged and up to 20 centimeters long.
 The stalk may reach 30 centimeters tall and bears one to three showy flowers.
 Each flower has bright lemon yellow petals, white stamens with large white to yellow to red anthers, and a white style.

-The Flora of North America recognizes two subspecies, the yellow-flowered subsp. grandiflorum and the white- to cream-flowered subsp. candidum.
-More recent publications consider subsp. candidum to be a distinct species, called Erythronium idahoense.
+Taxonomy

+Erythronium grandiflorum is classified in genus Erythronium in the family Liliaceae.
+It has no subspecies or varieties according to Plants of the World Online (POWO).
+The subspecies Erythronium grandiflorum subsp. candidum, though found in Flora of North America, is considered to be a species named Erythronium idahoense.

 Distribution and habitat

 It is native to western North America from British Columbia and Alberta south to New Mexico and California, though it has not been reported from Arizona or Nevada.
 It can be found in subalpine mountain meadows, slopes, and clearings.